 Powers of a and l are computed, up to the value of k (e.g., a2, a3, . . . . , ak).
 Products of these powers are computed (e.g., a2l2, a2l3, . . . , aklk).

-The powers and products are entered as predictors in a step-wise multiple regression analysis, with r as the outcome variable.
+The powers and products are entered as predictors in a best-subset regression analysis, with r as the outcome variable.

-Determine the expansion of the Taylor function by setting the constant c to be the unstandardized regression coefficients of the significant predictors from the stepwise regression analysis.
+The expansion of the Taylor function is determined by estimating regression coefficients of the most relevant predictors from the regression analysis.
+The most parsimonious regression function, meeting predefined fit criteria, is selected.

-Use the regression equation resulting from the previous step to determine the normative score (e.g., IQ-type standard score) associated with each possible raw score on the test.
-This last step uses an iterative process, substituting possible normative score values in the regression equation until the specified raw score is estimated with reasonable precision.
+The regression equation resulting from the previous step is used to determine the normative score (e.g., IQ-type standard score) associated with each possible raw score on the test by either directly computing the raw scores associated with a norm score at a specific age (norm scores -> raw scores) or by determining the zero crossings of the inverse function of the regression model to retrieve the norm score for the according raw score.

+References

+Lenhard, W., Lenhard, A., & Gary, S. (2018). cNORM: Continuous Norming.
+Vienna: The Comprehensive R Network. https://cran.r-project.org/web/packages/cNORM/